paraibera/lazy-transfer/README.md

 Script will ask for a YouTube URL and display a QR code afterwards.

 Just point your camera to it and download your file to your phone.

+## EVEN MORE LAZY (if you have Termux in your Android)

+* open Termux
+* git clone
+* `python very_lazy.py`

+Script will ask for a YouTube URL and save it directly to your Downloads folder in your phone.